 Yuder realized that what he wanted was not water but someone's breath wetting his mouth.
 He wanted to have moisture interwoven abundantly on his lips and tongue, not his forehead, to swallow it like a sweet drink until breathless.

 He wanted more than just being patted on the back and embraced.
-The body already knew to overflowing the extremely quiet peace and happiness that could only be felt when lying entwined without even a small gap after exchanging overflowing heat with each other.
+The body already knewoverflowing the extremely quiet peace and happiness that could only be felt when lying entwined without even a small gap after exchanging overflowing heat with each other.

 It was a moment when the desire pushed to the deep part of his heart due to more important matters suddenly opened its eyes.